 She also experienced post-natal depression following William's birth.
 "Post-natal depression hit me hard," Diana said, "and it wasn't much the baby that produced it, it was the baby that triggered off all else that was going on in my mind.
 Boy, was I troubled."

-Sarah Ferguson Georges De Keerle/Hulton Archive/Getty Images
+Sarah, Duchess of York Georges De Keerle/Hulton Archive/Getty Images

 Unlike Princess Anne and Diana, the Duchess of York decided to have her two daughters at the American-owned

 Portland Hospital in Westminster.
-This made Sarah Ferguson the first royal to give birth in a non-NHS hospital, too.
+This made Sarah the first royal to give birth in a non-NHS hospital, too.

 That didn't stop the obligatory photoshoot outside, however, with Sarah following Princess Anne and Diana's tradition of showing their newborn additions to the world.